wiedehopf/tar1090/README.md

 Second on the line the name where you want to access the according website.
 (http://pi/tar1090 or http://pi/combo or http://pi/978 in this example)

+If you want the instance at http://pi/, use webroot as a name.

 The main instance needs to be included in this file.

 Example file: